Skip to content

 To learn more about how policies are configured organization-wide, see Global Policy Settings.

-Policy Page Features
+Policy Page Layout

-Search - Search by name or type to find specific policies
+Search Search by name or type

-Download - Export policy list
+Download Export the policy list

 Policy List Columns